opentofu/opentofu/internal/ipaddr/README.md

-use of these functions as part of the implementation of the `cidrhost`, `cidrsubnet`, `cidrsubnets`, and `cidrnetmask` functions has a more limited impact than the general availability of these functions in the Go standard library, and so we can't justify a similar exception to our Terraform 1.0 compatibility promises as the Go team made to their Go 1.0 compatibility promises.
+use of these functions as part of the implementation of the `cidrhost`, `cidrsubnet`, `cidrsubnets`, and `cidrnetmask` functions has a more limited impact than the general availability of these functions in the Go standard library, and so we can't justify a similar exception to our compatibility promises as the Go team made to their Go 1.0 compatibility promises.

 If you're considering using this package for new functionality _other than_ the built-in functions mentioned above, please do so only if consistency with the